zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Nico says, “The world is my oyster now, isn’t it?”
 The expression, “The world is my oyster” (oyster) means that you can do whatever you want.
 You have freedom, perhaps money, or other things that will a llow you to do whatever you want.
 Nico says, “I can live anywhere I want to and  do anything I want to.”

 Celia says, “I guess so, but are you sure you want to uproot and leave town?”
-“To uproot” means to move yourself from one place t o a completely different place.
+“To uproot” means to move yourself from one place to a completely different place.
 We sometimes use that verb when you are not only moving, but you are breaking off your relationships from the place wher e you live now and going to a completely new place where you don’t know anyone.

 Nico says, “I’m not trying to reinvent myself, but if I’m going to start over, I might as well do it in a new town.”
 “To reinvent yourself ” would mean to change yourself significantly – to change your personality , perhaps, or to start acting in a way that is completely different from the way you a cted in the past.
 “To start over” means to begin again.
 It’s similar to having a fresh start.
 Nico says, “I might as well do it in a new town.”
 The phrase “might (mi ght) as well” is used to show that two different ideas are equal and there’s no r eally good reason to select one over the other.
 It doesn’t really matter.